millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 Basic Data Manipulation
 -----------------------

-Because the primary pandas data structures are based off of ndarray, most NumPy functions work with pandas structures.
+Because the primary pandas data structures are based off of ``np.ndarray``\s, most NumPy functions work with pandas structures.
 For example, basic vector operations work as would be expected:

 .. code-block:: python